vs MarketManVendor comparison

 LineNow vs MarketMan: Multi-Vertical vs Restaurant-Only

 MarketMan is a restaurant-focused inventory and purchasing platform built for food service.
-LineNow is a closed-loop procurement platform that handles restaurants alongside retail, dropship, and manufacturing — at $50/month flat across all of them, instead of per-location.
+LineNow is a closed-loop procurement platform built around a living purchase order that handles restaurants alongside retail, dropship, and manufacturing — with a flat $50/month core plan instead of per-location packaging.

 Both have recipe builders and integrate with restaurant POS.
-The depth gap is in everything that isn't a recipe — including whether the supplier's reply updates the PO automatically — and in whether your hybrid operation (restaurant + Shopify retail + catering) lives in one account or three.
+The depth gap is in everything that isn't a recipe — including whether the supplier's reply updates the PO as a reviewable change — and in whether your hybrid operation (restaurant + Shopify retail + catering) lives in one account or three.

 TL;DR